Salmon-Computer-Vision/salmon-computer-vision/utils/pi/README.md

 a single folder, so this would only work if only one partition is non-empty.

-## Software Services

-Follow the instructions in the `services` folder to setup the docker images for running the software.

 ### Setup Samba Share

 Having the external drive mounted is all good if we only need the raspberry pi